vicmakau/WaterBilling/README.md

 # WaterBilling

-Download billing-system.zip (source code files) Download h2obilling.sql (database)
+1. Download billing-system.zip (source code files)
+2. Download h2obilling.sql (database)
-Extraxt billing_system.zip to your local server 9htdocs folder in xampp) Create a new database in localhost (navigate to localhost/phpmyadmin on your browser) Import h2obilling.sql
+3. Extraxt billing_system.zip to your local server (htdocs folder in xampp)
+4. Create a new database in localhost (navigate to localhost/phpmyadmin on your browser)
+5. Import h2obilling.sql
-View the project on your browser
+6. View the project on your browser